-Program and department policy allows students a maximum of seven years from the date of initial matriculation to complete all requirements for the Ph.D. degree.
+Program and department policy allows students a maximum of 7 years from the date of initial matriculation to complete all requirements for the Ph.D. degree.
 Students entering the doctoral program with a Master's Degree or students only seeking a Master's Degree/certification as a school psychologist have a maximum of 5 years to complete requirements for respective degrees.
 Failure to complete program requirements within this time frame can result in dismissal from the program and the department.
-Additionally, students exceeding deadlines will be required to enroll for 9 semester hours each semester until degree requirements are completed.
-If exceptional circumstances have precluded program completion within the seven year time limit, a student and his/her faculty adviser may jointly appeal in writing to the School Psychology Committee for a one year extension.
+If exceptional circumstances have precluded program completion within the established time limit, a student and his/her faculty adviser may jointly appeal in writing to the School Psychology Committee for a one year extension.
+Additionally, students who are granted an extension will be required to enroll full-time (minimum of 9 semester hours) each semester for the duration of the extension that was granted.